Nothing ever happens in Montenegro.’

 What makes young Montenegrins despair is a lucky circumstance for visitors.
 Most of the people we’ve met on our two-week road trip across the country were warm, welcoming and curious for a chat with us; her stunning nature — monte means mountains, after all — still lays there virtually untouched, waiting to be discovered.

-Of course, ‘nothing ever changes’ isn’t entirely true.
+Of course, ‘nothing ever changes’ isn’t entirely accurate.
 Just look at Budva, which continues to grow from its small walled old town along the coastline and into the sky.
-The whole country is slowly but steadily being conquered by tourists, which will certainly change the landscape in the coming years.
+The whole country is slowly but steadily being conquered by tourists, which will undoubtedly change the landscape in the coming years.

 The first evidence of human settlements in Montenegro dates back to 1,000 BC and the Illyrians.
 At the coast, they were first pushed back by the Greeks, and in the 2nd century BC the Romans took over, making what is now Montenegro part of the Dalmatia province.
 After the decline of the Roman Empire, Montenegro found itself at the borderline between Eastern — Ottoman — and Western — mainly Venetian — forces.